WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 Usage ↑ Back to top

-Once products are loaded from Lightspeed POS, your screen should populate a table with products.
+Once products are loaded from Lightspeed POS, your screen should populated a table with products.
 For example:

-There are five actions that can be performed on products loaded from Lightspeed:
+There are two actions that can be performed on products loaded from Lightspeed:

 Matrix/variable product support ↑ Back to top